JKU-ICG/AOS/PLAN/README.md

 For a more detailed example look at the main program in `Planner.py`.

-The digital elevation models are provided from the Upper Austrian government at https://www.land-oberoesterreich.gv.at/211780.htm and are converted with [GDAL](https://gdal.org/).
+The digital elevation models are provided from the [Upper Austrian government](https://www.land-oberoesterreich.gv.at/211780.htm) and are converted to meshes and hillshaded images with [GDAL](https://gdal.org/).
+Note that only the Visualizer uses the hillshaded image.
+The Planner does not require any DEM and assumes a flat terrain.

 ## Todo / Wishlist